Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 - Be a recognized resident of Québec (see Applicant Categories);

-- By the application deadline, holds a medical degree from outside Canada or the United States of America, in good standing from an accredited, World Health Organization/FAIMER-recognised institution (as listed in the World Directory of Medical Schools);
+- By the application deadline, holds a medical degree from outside Canada or the United States of America, in good standing from an accredited, World Health Organization/FAIMER-recognized institution (as listed in the World Directory of Medical Schools);

 - Is able to provide proof of either English or French proficiency* as per: Language Proficiency Policies